tomcairns1/NortheasternCovidTesting/README.md

 be used to predict the Northeastern transmission rate.
 That can be something for a later project to focus on.

+The figure showing the number of positive tests at Northeastern University:
+![Positive Tests][figures/PositiveTests.png]

 ## References
 [1] Gojare, S., Joshi, R., &amp; Gaigaware, D. (2015).
 Analysis and Design of